- Measuring Growth

-Each growth measure is a conservative estimate of the academic growth a teacher's students made, on average, in a grade and subject or course.
-A teacher's growth measure is based on students that were linked to the teacher and the percentage of instruction.
+Each growth measure is a conservative estimate of the academic growth the students made, on average, in a grade and subject or course.
+The growth measure is based on students that were linked to the teacher and the percentage of instruction.
 Because the growth measures are estimates, consider their associated standard errors as you interpret the values.

 See also: Measuring Growth.